 If you are taking the sublingual tablets, place the tablets under your tongue until they completely melt.
 If you are taking more than two tablets, either place them all under your tongue at the same time or place them under your tongue up to two at a time.
 Do not chew the tablets or swallow them whole.
 Do not eat, drink, or talk until the tablet dissolves completely.

 If you need to switch from one Buprenorphine or buprenorphine and naloxone product to another, your doctor may need to adjust your dose.
 To emphasize, each time you receive your medication, check to ensure that you have received the buprenorphine product prescribed for you.
-Ask your pharmacist if you have are not sure that you received the proper medication.
+Ask your pharmacist if you are not sure that you received the proper medication.

 When to Stop?